pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 how real machines handle the "dropping frame" problem so I decided to keep the dirty flag as is.

-After all those trials and errors, now I understand why many choose to aggregate multiple instructions together: There will be no constraints from the resolution and accuracy of the timer so it is possible to achieve high emulation speed, and running a low-frequency heavy loop is easier and more efficient than running a high-frequency light loop.
+After all those trials and errors, now I guess I understand why many choose to aggregate multiple instructions together.
+In that way there will be no constraints from the resolution and accuracy of the timer so it is possible to achieve high emulation speed, and running a low-frequency heavy loop is easier and more efficient than running a high-frequency light loop.
 My current approach works fine for a simple machine like CHIP-8, but perhaps it will not work for anything more complicated.

 [wasamasa's post]: https://emacsninja.com/posts/smooth-video-game-emulation-in-emacs.html
 [repo]: https://github.com/pengjiz/chip8hs